pepopowitz/tdd-workshop/module-5/README.md

 ### Start by writing specs that aren't going to ship.

-Instead of only surviving if it has N neighbors, have a cell survive only if it has a neighbor to the left...
+Instead of only surviving if it has N neighbors, have a cell survive only if it has a living neighbor to the left...

-Then if it has a neighbor to the right...
+Then if it has a living neighbor to the right...

-Then top, then down...
+Then above, then below...

-Then if it has more than one neighbor.
+Then if it has more than one living neighbor...

 None of these specifications are in the final solution, but they will help you build incremental code.
-They help prevent you having to make a leap to the final working solution, and point you in the right direction.
+This will help prevent you having to make a leap to the final working solution, and point you in the right direction.

 Eventually, though, you'll want to delete those incremental tests.